 GoldandBlack.com video: Purdue coach Jeff Brohm's Monday press conference

-It's game week, and Purdue's just days away from opening its 2021 season Saturday night vs. Oregon State.

-Monday, Boilermaker coach Jeff Brohm met with the media for his first weekly press conference of the season.
+Coming off Saturday's season-opening win over Oregon State and now headed to the road to meet struggling Connecticut, Purdue coach Jeff Brohm met with the media Monday to discuss both games and more.

-See what he had to say about his team, the Beavers, his defense and more in this GoldandBlack.com video.
+See what he had to say here in this GoldandBlack.com video of the Boilermaker coach's weekly press conference.

 Membership Info: Sign up for GoldandBlack.com now | Why join? | Questions?